 The fourth and final stage of data structure is action-oriented data.
 Machine learning can generate actionable solutions to issues identified in the earlier stages.
 Collecting data, identifying problems, and developing solutions happen in sequence with little human input.

-How to create Smart Factory?
+How to Create a Smart Factory?

 It is essential to keep a few things in mind when creating a smart factory:

-Connect your machines and devices
+Connecting your machines and devices

 A big part of making a factory “smart” is collecting data from all your machines and devices, aggregating it, and analyzing it to improve your production process.
 That requires connecting your machinery via sensors and other data-gathering methods.

 Once you have collected all of your production data, you need to start analyzing it to see where there are bottlenecks or inefficiencies in your process.
 That can be done with specialized software that helps you model and simulate your approach to make changes and improve production efficiency.

 One of the critical aspects is the use of Industry 4.0 technologies like big data and analytics, cloud computing, cognitive computing, IoT, digital twins, and 3D printing.
 These technologies can help you optimize your process and improve your product quality.

 In a smart factory, the structure of the production line is more flexible and can be reconfigured to meet changes in demand.
 That helps you avoid interruptions in your production process and keeps your operation running smoothly.